Horizontally-opposed twin designed by Sopwith. See also ABC

 Colours: black or reseda green

 The main evolution is the rear shock absorber, and the new cylinder head mounted on the engine.

-A streamlined version is being brought out in 1955, but it will be not be much distributed.
+A streamlined version was brought out in 1955, but few were sold.

 Produced from 1955 up to 1959